HELP END MARIJUANA PROHIBITION

-2.7 to apply for and seek public funding for electoral purposes in accordance with the provisions of the Australian Electoral Act 1918 as amended
+2.7 to apply for and seek public funding for electoral purposes in accordance with the provisions of the Electoral Funding Act (1981) as amended

 2.8 do all such things as may be necessary, expedient or desirable to carry out the aims of the Party as seen herein.

-3.1 Any person enrolled on the electoral roll and eligible to vote in elections to the Parliament shal be eligible to be a member of the Party
+3.1 Any person enrolled on the electoral roll and eligible to vote in elections to the Parliament shall be eligible to be a member of the Party

 3.2 Acceptance of membership to the Party is the determination of the Registered Officer

-3.3 No initial or annual membership fee shall be payable by a member of the Party
+3.3 No initial or annual membership fees shall be payable by a member of the Party